-I like to lean heavily on frozen berries just because we live in Alaska and frozen berries are a pantry staple.
-You get fresh berries here you’re paying enough you should eat them fresh.
+I like to lean heavily on frozen berries just because we live in Alaska and frozen berries are a freezer pantry staple.
+If you get fresh berries here, you’re paying enough, you should eat them fresh.
 All my humble opinion I know, do what you will!

 What can I use Strawberry Puree for?

 Use it to decorate dessert plates too, that always looks so beautiful!
 It’s perfect for babies although it could be kind of messy.
 Or eat it with a spoon when no one is looking.
 That last one is my favorite form of enjoying treats!

 How to Make Strawberry Puree

-You make this sauce from strawberries and a little water, and that’s it.
-I hesitated even to write it up, but I realized that some people might be making it harder on themselves than they need to!
+This process is SO easy I hesitated even to write it up, but I realized that some people might be making it harder on themselves than they need to!

-- 1 pound strawberries fresh or frozen
+- 1 pound strawberries, fresh or frozen

-- 1/2 cup water
+- 1/4 cup water